natalie-cheng/Skys-Odyssey/README.md

 I really enjoyed the design focus of this game, and building a story and motive around the player and characters.
 I did find that I had to put in more work in balancing the difficulty of the game, which was more intricate than I expected.
 I especially enjoyed learning how to create the short cutscene at the end, as I thought it was really fun.

 Sky's story is resolved at the end of the game, but maybe I'll add to her adventures in the future.

 ## Design
 This assignment involved more planning and design work than previous ones.
 I created aesthetic goals and core loops before programming, and tried to build a narrative surrounding the game.
-More design details can be found in the DEVLOG.txt file.
+More design details can be found in the DEVLOG.pdf file.

 ### Aesthetic Goals
 * The player experiences a sense of achievement when they have collected all the crystals and are able to return home.
     * Success: The player feels satisfied with collecting crystals and the journey conclusion.